Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

 ```
 * `add` will add all jobs and tasks defined in the jobs configuration file
 to the Batch pool
+  * `--recreate` will recreate any completed jobs with the same id
 * `cmi` will cleanup any stale multi-instance tasks and jobs.
 Note that this
 sub-command is typically not required if `multi_instance_auto_complete` is
 set to `true` in the job specification for the job.